Mahmoud-Selim/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ![alt text](https://github.com/Mahmoud-Selim/CarND-Traffic-Sign-Classifier-Project/blob/master/test%20samples/6.jfif)

 The images were only of different dimensions but i converted them to 32x32x3 images to be suitable for the network.
+The angle of the camera was somewhat different in some images, as well as there were some background objects such as cars but it wasn't a problem thanks to convolutional neural networks.
+The images brightness were high which was a little bit different from the training set.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).